rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> (X.ominus(Xm)).showMembershipCharacteristics()
     s2:+0.0001, s3:+0.0001, s5:+0.0000, s4:-0.0001, s1:-0.0001

-Remarkable is the fact that a 0.0 chracterisic value does not count as minimal positive and maximal negative value.
+Remarkable is the fact that a 0.0 characterisic value does not count as minimal positive and maximal negative value.
 Its epistemic value is in fact **indeterminate**, i.e. it may be any possible value from -1.0 to +1.0.

 To every bpv-set :math:`X \in \mathcal{S}(A)` we may associate its negated --dual--  bpv-set :math:`-X` such that :math:`X \oplus -X \;=\; X \ominus -X \;=\; \bf{0}` .